Do solar panels increase the value of your home?

 Effective Home

-Getting solar panels installed on your roof will raise your property’s price by 14%, according to sustainable energy company Effective Home.
+Getting solar panels installed on your roof could raise your property’s price by 14%, according to sustainable energy company Effective Home.

 A typical homeowner would therefore see their house’s value soar by £40,300.